2DGD-F0TH/2DGD_F0TH/chapters/003_ComputerScienceFundamentals.md

 The python web framework Django makes heavy use of mixins in its class-based views: you can create a standard "View" (representing a web page, for instance), and then add login protection (via LoginRequiredMixin) or permissions (via PermissionRequiredMixin).
 This is all done using Python's multiple inheritance.
 ::::

-A code example of mixins is beyond the scope of this book, since each language has its own way of implementing mixins, some easy (like Python), other a bit more complex (like C++, see "Curiously Recurring Template Patterns", or CRTP).
+A code example of mixins is beyond the scope of this book, since each language has its own way of implementing mixins, some easy (like Python), other a bit more complex (like C++, see "Curiously Recurring Template Patterns", or C.R.T.P.).

 ### The Diamond Problem